Changes to uncollected goods requirements will affect accommodation providers and a wide range of service industries from 1 September 2012.

 - either conspicuously display the notice in the guest’s room, or give it to guests and draw their attention to it – for example, including the wording on a check-in form.

 Providers who want to limit their liability will have until 1 October 2012 to replace existing notices.

-We have created a standard notice, in A4 and A5, for businesses to use:
+We have created a standard notice for businesses to use:

 Providers can create their own notice but must use the exact words of the standard: